the-united-nations-2025/reddit-world-mirror/_posts/2025-12-18-gamergate.md

 thumbnail-img: /assets/img/Gaming_cover.jpg
 ---

 Even tho most of the world events you found in the mothership archives are political events, let's take a break from all this politics!
 Fortunately, on the spacecraft, we have the best interplanetary gamer!
 He must know some stories about gaming...
-Let's to switch to gaming, but actually not the fun part...
+Let's switch to gaming, but actually not the fun part...
 Here is what he told you about:

 ![event_image](https://the-united-nations-2025.github.io/reddit-world-mirror/assets/img/GAMERGATE.png)

 This Gamergate case study is a perfect example of communities rivalries, as you can analyze both the 'Gaming' side and the 'Social Justice' side.
 It is now that the sentiment of hyperlinks become handy!
 > *Key tool*: The graphs created with iGraph contain the sentiment information on each edge.
-From this, we can compute the proportion of negative and positive links going to or going out of a node.
+From this, you can compute the proportion of negative and positive links going to or going out of a node.

 Let's try to see if you can find some remaining scars of this event in the Reddit hyperlink network.